gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 #### Adoption of the Problems API with Java compilation

-The Java compilation infrastructure has been updated to use the [Problems API](userguide/implementing_gradle_plugins_binary.html#reporting_problems).
-This change will supply the Tooling API clients with structured, rich information about compilation issues.
+Gradle now collects and manages problems through the [Problems API](userguide/implementing_gradle_plugins_binary.html#reporting_problems).
+This means [IDEs and other Tooling API clients](userguide/third_party_integration.html) can access precise and detailed information about any issues that arise during the build process.

+Several Gradle components leverage this powerful API, including deprecation, task validation, and the dependency version catalog.
+In this release, the Java compiler is also integrated into this infrastructure.

-IDEs such as IntelliJ IDEA and Visual Studio Code can adopt this feature to provide an accurate visual representation of Java compilation problems without relying on parsing text printed by the compiler.
+This integration allows popular IDEs like IntelliJ IDEA and Visual Studio Code to provide a seamless and accurate visual representation of Java compilation issues, eliminating the need to parse text output from the compiler.

 <a name="other"></a>
 ### Other improvements

 #### Daemon JVM information report

-Before this release, `gradle --version` displayed the JVM used to launch Gradle.
-However, that JVM did not run any real build logic.
-Gradle then starts a daemon that actually runs the build.
+Prior to this release, running `gradle --version` displayed the JVM used to launch Gradle, but this JVM did not execute any build logic.
+Instead, Gradle starts a [Deamon](userguide/gradle_daemon.html) that actually runs the build.

-Starting from Gradle 8.8 users can configure the JVM used to run the [Gradle deamon](userguide/gradle_daemon.html).
+Starting from Gradle 8.8, users can configure the JVM used to run the Gradle Deamon.
-The JVM version of the launcher and daemon can thus be different.

-It is now possible to view information about the JVM used for the [Daemon](userguide/gradle_daemon.html) from the [command line](userguide/command_line_interface.html) in addition to the Launcher JVM.
+You can view information about the JVM used for the [Daemon](userguide/gradle_daemon.html) (which executes the build process) as well as the Launcher JVM (which initiates the Gradle build process) from the [command line](userguide/command_line_interface.html).

-Running `gradle --version` provides a short output that highlights the potentially different JVM versions used by the Launcher (which initiates the Gradle build process) and the Daemon (which executes the build process):
+Running `gradle --version` provides a short output that highlights the potentially different JVM versions used by the Launcher and the Daemon :

 ```
 [...]